Index

 Banska Bystrica

-This is the most widely spread out region in Slovakia and includes several mountainous areas favorable to winter sports.
+The area is the most widely spread out region in Slovakia and includes several mountainous areas favorable to winter sports.
 There are several ski resorts for alpine skiing and cross-country skiing.
 (Osrblie hosted the 1997 World Biathlon Championship).
 The Southern districts are very popular in the summer season.
 This region is also a famous thermal baths region, where visitors can even take advantage of the beneficial effects of speleotherapy (Bystra).

 This is mostly a high mountainous region with the High Tatras Mountain range whose Gerlach Peak towers at 2655 meters.
 To the north is Poland and to the east is the Ukraine.
 To the south are the Low Tatras and the Slovak Paradise National Park.